 At first, your newly purchased website might run perfectly.
 The next day, there might be a critical Google update that ends up taking down a vast amount of your daily traffic.
 Although algorithm changes are common for all websites, you’ll lose much more if they happen with your hundred thousand dollars purchases.

-Final Arguments: Which Option Should You Choose?
+Final Points: Which Option Should You Choose?

 If you have a solid starting budget of around $20,000, you can purchase a small site.
 For a budget of $100k and more, you should consult with professionals.